"For ask now of the days past…"

 5200 South Hyde Park Boulevard, 2000

-Today, after 140 years, we continue to live Rodfei Zedek's "history" as an active religious institution on Chicago's South Side.
-Rabbi David Minkus became our spiritual leader on July 7, 2014.
-Read, hear, and see Installation Shabbat highlights.
+Today, after more than 140 years, we continue to live Rodfei Zedek's "history" as an active religious institution on Chicago's South Side.
+Rabbi David Minkus became our spiritual leader in July 2014.

 Rabbi David Minkus

 Much more information on the history of Rodfei Zedek can be found in: